bgoonz/gists-revamp/by-extension/markdown/fullstack-resource-guide.md

 Taken from WASI’s introductory document, it is:

-_“An API designed by the Wasmtime project that provides access to several operating-system-like features, including files and filesystems, Berkeley sockets, clocks, and random numbers.”_
+_“An API designed by the Wasmtime project that provides access to several operating-system-like features, including files and filesystems, Berkeley sockets, clocks, and random numbers. "_

 The goal is for this API to be standardized and designed to work independently of browsers and JavaScript.